 The Keeper of Illahie

-Established in 1994, the John Dean Nature House is an organization committed to the collection and preservation of maps, books, papers and images concerning anything to do with John Dean and the park that bears his name.
+Established in 1994, the John Dean Nature House is a repository organization committed to the collection and preservation of maps, books, papers and images concerning anything to do with John Dean and the provincial park.

 The archive holds:

 - a copy of all maps, 1852 onwards;

 - a complete assembly of all related property histories;